-"It seems we can be more efficient if they work every day, every day.
+"It seems we can be more efficient if they work every day, Corps delay the cleanup, saying it Keith said.
+"If we're going to get would interfere with the summer this cleaned up, they need to work every day.
 The sooner, the better."